Incoming Freshman Competitive Scholarship Program

 - A student must have a 3.50 unweighted high school GPA

-There are three need-based scholarship opportunities for new incoming freshmen who are residents of Kentucky:
+There are two need-based scholarship opportunities for new incoming freshmen who have been accepted to UK and have graduated from a Kentucky high school:

 - L. Stanley Pigman Engineering Scholarship